Compositions

 Adding slots to components

-Slots are added to components like any other element using the element catalog:
+You can add slots to components using the element catalog:

 1. 1